eSTAR Program

 How to prepare a submission using eSTAR

-1. Download the proper eSTAR PDF template from the table below and save it before you open it in Adobe Acrobat Pro.
+Download the proper eSTAR PDF template from the table below and save it before you open it in Adobe Acrobat Pro. eSTAR cannot be viewed in a web browser (for example, Microsoft Edge).

-Using Windows: In Microsoft Edge, right-click the link and select "Save Link As."
+In Edge, Chrome, or Firefox: Right-click the link and select "Save Link As."

 File Size: The CDRH Portal cannot receive eSTARs that are larger than 4 GB total or have attachments larger than 1 GB.
 If your eSTAR is greater than 4 GB or you have an attachment larger than 1 GB, please refer to the CDRH Portal website for additional instructions on how to proceed.
 Submissions to CBER through the FDA Electronic Submission Gateway (ESG) are limited to 100 GB in size.
 Please ensure any attached images and videos are compressed in a Microsoft Windows compatible format viewable in native Windows OS applications or the VLC Media Player application (for example, JPEG, AVC MP4, HEVC MP4).
 We highly recommend using HEVC video compression for videos.
 Ultra-High-Definition videos should only be provided if high resolution is necessary to support the review of the device.
 Take care when determining the proper resolution to display features of interest in images and videos.

-File Count: Please combine attachments of similar content (for example, Software Requirements Specifications) when possible so that only one attachment needs to be provided to each attachment type question in the eSTAR.
-Attachments may be combined in Adobe Acrobat Pro by choosing "Tools" then "Combine Files."
+File Attachments: eSTAR accepts a wide range of attachment types and names.
+Unacceptable attachment types or names are automatically prevented with a popup explanation message.
+Attachments can be sorted in the attachment pane.
+Please combine attachments of similar content (for example, Software Requirements Specifications) when possible so that fewer attachments need to be provided for each attachment type question in the eSTAR.
+Attachments may be combined in Adobe Acrobat Pro by choosing "Tools" then "Combine Files" or by combining in a PDF Portfolio.
 We recommend that combined documents have bookmarks or contain a Table of Contents for easier review.
+In addition, we discourage submitting PDF attachments with any type of security setting (for example, password protection) as this affects our ability to redact Confidential Commercial Information efficiently.

 Current eSTAR Versions1:

-4eSTAR can be used for voluntary submission of the following PMA application and supplement types to CDRH only: Original PMAs, PMA Panel Track Supplements (PTS), PMA Real-Time (RT) Supplements, and PMA 180 Day Supplements.
+4 eSTAR can be used for voluntary submission of the following PMA application and supplement types to CDRH or CBER: Original PMAs, PMA Panel Track Supplements (PTS), PMA Real-Time (RT) Supplements, PMA 180-Day Supplements, and 30-Day Notice/135-Day Supplements.

 How to submit an eSTAR

-As of October 1, 2023, all 510(k) submissions, unless exempted, must be submitted as electronic submissions using eSTAR through the CDRH Portal for CDRH or the Electronic Submission Gateway (ESG) for CBER.
-De Novo, Pre-Sub submissions, and certain PMA application and supplements can be voluntarily submitted as eSTARs through the CDRH Portal or mailed to the FDA.
+All 510(k) submissions as of October 1, 2023, and De Novo submissions as of October 1, 2025, must be submitted as electronic submissions using eSTAR through the CDRH Portal for CDRH, or the Electronic Submission Gateway (ESG) for CBER, unless exempted.
+IDEs, Pre-Sub submissions, and certain PMA application and supplement types can be voluntarily submitted as eSTARs through the CDRH Portal or mailed to the FDA.
+513(g) requests for information can be voluntarily submitted as eSTARs through the CDRH Portal, online through CBER’s ESG, or mailed to the FDA.

-If you submitted a valid eCopy for a new 510(k) and you paid the user fee before October 1, 2023, your 510(k) will be processed for review.
-“Additional Information” responses may be submitted as eCopies or mailed to the FDA after October 1, 2023, for 510(k)s processed for review before October 1, 2023.
+If you submitted a valid eCopy for a new De Novo submission and you paid the user fee before October 1, 2025, your De Novo submission will be processed for review.
+“Additional Information” responses may be submitted as eCopies or mailed to the FDA after October 1, 2025, for De Novo submissions processed for review before October 1, 2025.

-If you submitted an invalid eCopy or your user fee was not paid, and these items were not resolved for a new 510(k) by October 1, 2023, your submission and “Additional Information” responses must be converted to an eSTAR and submitted through the CDRH Portal for CDRH submissions or the ESG for CBER submissions to be processed for review.
+If you submitted an invalid eCopy or your user fee was not paid, and these items were not resolved for a new De Novo by October 1, 2025, your submission and “Additional Information” responses must be converted to an eSTAR and submitted through the CDRH Portal for CDRH submissions or the ESG for CBER submissions to be processed for review.

 You do not need to provide an "Indications for Use" page (Form FDA 3881), the "Premarket Review Submission Cover Sheet" (Form FDA 3514), or a "Declaration of Conformity" (if applicable) with your eSTAR since all are built into the eSTAR PDF.
 In addition, if you choose to use eSTAR to create your 510(k) Summary, you do not need to provide an additional 510(k) Summary with your eSTAR.